Auri-Fex/Halcova/halcova/stories/01_the_reading_story_v4.md

 "Free food." Àrnnav's voice was flat, but her eyes were sharp.
 "The merchants throw scraps on Pattern Day.
 Charity for the constrained.
 It almost makes up for the rest of the year."

-"I found it.
-The ledger."
+"I found something.
+In my father's study."
+Fèinnav moved closer, lowering her voice.
+"Records going back generations—bribes paid, patterns purchased, families who bought their futures."

 Àrnnav went still.

-"My father's study.
-Records going back three generations—bribes paid, patterns purchased, families who bought their futures."
-Fèinnav moved closer, lowering her voice.
-"And a list.
-Two columns: what was purchased, what the Attendance actually saw."
+"You saw it?
+The ledger?"

+"I saw enough.
+My family's entries.
+Others.
+Two columns—what was purchased, what the Attendance actually saw."
+She hesitated.
+"I couldn't take the documents.
+Not yet.
+But I know where they are."

+Something flickered across Àrnnav's face.
+Not quite trust—she had too little left for that—but calculation.
+Interest.

 "Your family?"

 "All of them.
 Purchased Ùtcai Szèrrav, actual..."
-She hesitated.
+She took a breath.
 "Actual Tòvismaht and Cèresztàhd.
 Four generations of Còcalnòc children with the same difficult pattern, all of them bought a different future."

-Something flickered across Àrnnav's face.
-Not quite sympathy—she had too little left for that—but recognition.

-"Tòvismaht," she said.
+"Tòvismaht," Àrnnav said slowly.
 "Like me."

 "Like me."